-- Running a Windows To Go workspace from a computer that is running Windows RT is not a supported scenario.
+- Running a Windows To Go workspace from a computer that is running Windows RT isn't a supported scenario.

-- Running a Windows To Go workspace on a Mac computer is not a supported scenario.
+- Running a Windows To Go workspace on a Mac computer isn't a supported scenario.

 The following table details the characteristics that the host computer must have to be used with Windows To Go: